Credits required

 • Research and program evaluation

-You can find a wealth of program information in the College of Education's student handbook.
+You can find a wealth of program information in the College of Education's Master of Counseling Program Handbook.

 Degree requirements